SaltySpitton/FrontEnd/README.md

 - [x] Footer with Helpful Resources and creators of the application

 ## Stretch Goals
-- [ ] As a user, I can mark my an answer to my question as accepted.
+- [ ] As a user, I can mark an answer to my question as accepted.
 - [ ] As a user, I can see all the questions I have asked in my account dashboard
 - [ ] As a user, I can change my profile photo
 - [ ] As a user, my account gets badges based on my participation (Editor, Bronze, Silver, Gold)